Long-sightedness - Hyperopia

 Treatment options:

-In certain cases, farsightedness can even be cured with an operation.
-The aim is to enable the patient to see clearly without glasses.
+In certain cases, surgery can even cure farsightedness.
+The goal is for the patient to see sharply without glasses.

 If several methods are combined, farsightedness can often be treated well.